llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 nodes looking for OpenMP target regions to emit in separate device functions.
 Thus, Clacc extends this scan to look for OpenACC AST nodes and, as before, to delegate the required codegen to their hidden OpenMP children.
-Finally, Clacc extends the class `CheckVarsEscapingDeclContext` in `CGOpenMPRuntimeCPU.cpp` with a visit member function for `ACCDirectiveStmt` that delegates to the hidden OpenMP child.
+Finally, Clacc extends the class `CheckVarsEscapingDeclContext` in `CGOpenMPRuntimeGPU.cpp` with a visit member function for `ACCDirectiveStmt` that delegates to the hidden OpenMP child.